 What makes an educator great?
 The ability to impart knowledge?
 Or the ability to guide students on the right path?
 Why is it that we often miss Ms.Braganza’s kind words and not Mr.Shastri’s rude remarks?
 Well, because nobody likes being told that they are wrong.
-However, everyone appreciates being guided (read stopped from making career mistakes).
+However, everyone appreciates being guided (read stopped from making wrong career choices).

-Very Few Colleges Shortlisted
+1. Very Few Colleges Shortlisted

-Being in grade 11 it is important that he sets his target colleges in advance and follow their expected cut-offs and criteria beyond academics to prepare his profile accordingly.
-However, here, in this case, Romik has been identified as a Red Flag because he has not managed to shortlist a tentative list of colleges for India Business yet.
+Being in grade 11, it is important that he sets his target colleges in advance and follows their expected cut-offs and criteria beyond academics to prepare his profile accordingly.
+However, in this case, it has been identified as a Red Flag career choice because he has not managed to shortlist a tentative list of colleges for India Business yet.

-Only Aspirational Colleges Shortlisted
+2. Only Aspirational Colleges Shortlisted

-No College/Country Shortlisted
+3. No College/Country Shortlisted

-15% – 20% of the students make career errors every year and regret their decisions.
+15% – 20% of the students make wrong career choices every year and regret their decisions.
 These students are the exceptions to the rule where they make mistakes despite guidance from all sides.
 But the good news is Technology can help prevent these errors and make a change in their life.

-So, what’s holding you?
+So, what’s holding you back?